spencer-shadley/completed-class/04-web-apis/1-saturday-intro-web-apis/preclass-drill/drill.md

-Write a function that takes in two numbers and outputs the max (the greater of the two numbers).
+# Write a function that takes in two numbers and outputs the max (the greater of the two numbers)

 Ex:
 Input: 1, 2